 Solar Savings in Pennsylvania

-Your federal tax credit will be 30% of your installation price.
+IRS Residential Energy Efficient Property Tax Credit – Your federal tax credit will be 26% of your installation price.
 You’ll need to include form 5695 with your Federal Tax return.
-This credit is available until 2016 and can be rolled over.
+This credit can be rolled over.

-This rebate is only available through state approved contractors.
-Milestone Solar is a Pennsylvania approved solar energy installer.
+Pennsylvania Sunshine Solar Rebate Program – Available only through state-approved contractors.
+(Milestone Solar is a Pennsylvania-approved solar energy installer.)
 Your installer will complete and submit the rebate paperwork for you.
 Your rebate will be $750 per kilowatt your system can generate, up to $7500 or 35% of the installation cost.

 Most Milestone Solar customers report that their electric bills are about half what they used to be.

 - Check to see if your neighbors have lights.

 |Citizens’ Electric Company||570-524-2231|

 |Met-Ed,PEPCO, Penelec, Penn Power, Wellsboro Electric Company, West Penn Power||888-LIGHTSS (544-4877)|